Command Reference

 ccmd remove

-Remove an installed command and clean up all associated files.
+Remove an installed command or plugin and clean up all associated files.

 Usage